First published January 17, 2024. Last updated for editorial improvements April 15, 2025.

 - Mix together flour, salt, and pepper.

-- Drain the beef liver and pat dry.
+- Drain the beef liver and pat dry with paper towel.

 - Dredge through the flour mixture until all sides are covered.